CSC3100/Patterns/README.md

 # Patterns
 Examples of design patterns

 <br>

 ## Observer Pattern

 The Observer pattern is a behavioral design pattern that defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.
-This pattern is commonly used in event handling systems, user interfaces, and distributed systems to maintain consistency and synchronization between objects.
+This pattern is commonly used in event handling systems and user interfaces to maintain consistency and synchronization between objects.
 These are some examples of the Observer pattern:

 ### observer.template